Information about grants, service level agreements and previously allocated funding

 Culture grants support the development of sport or leisure organisations, such as playing field associations, tennis clubs and arts facilities.

-For details of the grants awarded, please see our Grants Awarded report.
-This can be found at the bottom of this page.
+For details of the grants awarded, please see our grants awarded report.

 How to apply for a grant